Will Restored Marble Ever Look As Good As New

 When polishing is enough

-When honing or grinding is needed
+When deeper correction is needed

 How Long Will the Restored Look Last?